MrDunky14/Plastic-Source-Identification-using-DL/README.md

 This command will open your web browser to the Streamlit application (usually at http://localhost:8501), where you can interact with your model.

-## **Future Enhancements (Optional)**

-* **Forecasting Module:** Integrate a time-series forecasting component to predict future pollution trends or volumes.
-* **Model Monitoring:** Implement real-time monitoring of model performance and data drift.
-* **More Advanced Interpretability:** Explore counterfactual explanations or adversarial examples for deeper insights.
-* **Dockerization:** Containerize the application using Docker for easier deployment and portability.
-* **Cloud Deployment:** Deploy the Streamlit application on cloud platforms (e.g., AWS, GCP, Azure, Hugging Face Spaces) for wider accessibility.
-* **Expand Features:** Incorporate additional data points like bottle material type, color, or geographical coordinates if available.

 ## **Author**

 **Krishna Singh**